jamesheald/COIN/README.md

 ### Fitting the model to data

 The parameters of the COIN model are fit to data via maximum likelihood estimation.
-Use the adaptation property to pass the data to the model.
-The data should be a vector with one element per trial (use NaN if no measure of adaptation was obtained on a trial).
+Use the adaptation property to define the data as a vector with one element per trial (use NaN if no measure of adaptation was obtained on a trial).

 First assign the data to the adaptation property:
 ```